Kubernetes 101 — Architecture & Networking

 The important parts to note here are:

-• name: nginx-service is what we called our service
+- name: nginx-service is what we called our service

-• selector: we matched the label key-value pair of app: nginx to select our pods
+- selector: we matched the label key-value pair of

-• port: this is the port we want to expose to others calling our service
+which maps to port 80 on our nginx pods - port: this is the port we want to expose to others calling our service

-Now other pods can call nginx-service:8080 to talk to our nginx pods.
+Now other pods can call nginx-service:8080

 NOTE: for stateful applications, we need to use a headless service to distinguish the specific pod you want to talk to.
 This is an advanced topic so I’ll link the documentation for further reading, but know that the basic concepts still apply.